dr-roshyara/vue-laravel-spa/laravel_commands.md

     })->where('any','^(?!api\/)[\/\w\*-]*');
     //This means all the routes fall back to welcome.blade.php except api Auth::routes();
+#   #Register the second Component
-#   #If you want to register the second example component then do the following steps:
+    #If you want to register the second example component then do the following steps:
     1. Go to routes.js page
     2. Import the second component like following ways
     #1 import the component